Mastercard/carbon-calculator-reference-app/README.md

 2. There are two ways to execute the use-cases:
     1. Execute the use-cases(test cases):
         - Go to ```src/main/java/com/mastercard/developer/carboncalculator/usecases``` folder.
-        - Execute each test cases.
+        - Execute each test case.
-        - In ```PaymentCardServiceTest.java```, note that a random FPAN is generated starting with your BIN while adding a new payment card and the paymentCardId of this card is used while executing other two test-cases.
+        - In ```PaymentCardServiceTest.java```, note that a random FPAN is generated starting with your BIN while adding a new payment card and the paymentCardId of this card is used while executing the other two test-cases.

     2. Use REST API based Client( such as [Insomnia](https://insomnia.rest/download/core/) or [Postman](https://www.postman.com/downloads/))
         - Run ```mvn spring-boot:run``` command to run the application.